Bayesian Inference over the Stiefel Manifold via the Givens Representation: Experiments

 \subsection{The Network Eigenmodel}

-To illustrate the Givens representation on a more elaborate model with orthogonal matrix parameters, we used it to infer the network eigenmodel of \cite{hoff2009simulation} on real data and compared it to EMHMC.
-The same model was inferred using EMHMC by \cite{byrne2013geodesic}.
-The data, which was originally described in \cite{butland2005interaction} and freely available in the R package \textit{eigenmodel}, consists of a symmetric $230 \times 230$ graph matrix, $Y$, which encodes whether the proteins in a protein network of size $n=230$ interact with one another.
+We used the Givens representation to sample from the posterior distribution of the network eigenmodel of \cite{hoff2009simulation} which was also illustrated in \cite{byrne2013geodesic}.
+We compared the results obtained from using the Givens representation in Stan to results obtained from GMC.
+The data used in those works and originally described in \cite{butland2005interaction} consists of a symmetric graph matrix, $Y$, of dimension 270 $\times$ 270.
+However, for our experiments we use a smaller 230 $\times$ 230 version of the dataset as we were unable to find access to the larger version.
+The version we used is freely available in the R package \textit{eigenmodel}.
+For our GMC experiments we used the same tuning parameters for GMC as \cite{byrne2013geodesic}.

-The probability of a connection between all combinations of proteins can be described by the lower-triangular portion of a symmetric matrix of probabilities, however the network eigenmodel uses a much lower dimensional representation to represent this connectivity matrix.
+The graph matrix encodes whether the proteins in a protein network of size $n=230$ interact with one another.
+The probability of a connection between all combinations of proteins can be described by the lower-triangular portion of a symmetric matrix of probabilities, however, the network eigenmodel uses a much lower dimensional representation to represent this connectivity matrix.
 Specifically, given an orthogonal matrix $U$, a diagonal matrix $\Lambda$, and a scalar $c$, then letting $\Phi(\cdot)$ represent the probit link function, the model is described as follows:

+For $U$ we specified a uniform prior over the Stiefel manifold, which again in the Givens representation corresponds to a prior density that is the absolute value of the change-of-measure term.

 The Stan implementation using the Givens representation took approximately 300 seconds to collect 1000 samples, 500 of which were warmup.
-In contrast, EMHMC took 812 seconds to run the same 1000 samples using the hyperparameter values specified in \cite{byrne2013geodesic}.
+In contrast, GMC took 812 seconds to run the same 1000 samples using the hyperparameter values specified in \cite{byrne2013geodesic}.
 Figure \ref{fig:eigennetwork_traceplots} compares traceplots for $c, \Lambda,$ and the elements of the top row $U$ for the 500 post warmup samples from each sampler.
-As mentioned in \cite{byrne2013geodesic} the non-ordering of the $\Lambda$ parameters results in a multimodality in the posterior whereby values of $\Lambda$ can be ``flipped".
 Computed $\hat{R}$ and $n_{\mathrm{eff}}$ for these parameters are shown in Table \ref{tab:rhat_neff_eigennetwork}.